nlesc-nano/Tutorials/docs/1_build_qd.rst

 The properties of the Quantum Dot will then depend on the surface coverage of the ligand on the core and on the degree at which the traps are "filled".
 Due to these premises, QDs are built by capping an appropriately designed crystalline core with a chosen organic ligand.

-The goal of this tutorial is to outline the steps to build a Quantum Dot from scratch.
-In this tutorial we will build a 4.2 nm sided cubic perovskite CsPbBr_3 QD capped by 80% of oleate molecules.

 The inorganic core
 ---------------
-For starters, we need to download the Crystallographic Information File (CIF) of the inorganic species we want to use as a framework (CsPbBr_3 in our case) for our QD.
+For starters, we need to download the Crystallographic Information File (CIF) of the bulk CsPbBr_3 that we will use as a starting point to build our inorganic nanocrystal core.
 The CIF file provides a precise numerical description of the crystallographic structure, and it can be downloaded from several different databases and libraries.

-Once the file is updated, it needs to be uploaded in a visualization program.
-Visualization programs usually show the unit cell of the crystal.
-This cell will be the starting point to build a supercell of the appropriate dimension.
-We generated a 8x8x8 cell from a cubic CsPbBr_3 unit cell, but the choice of the supercell dimension is usually a compromise between the computational cost of the follow-up calculations and the necessity to provide a realistic description of the QD of interest.
+Once the file is downloaded, we need to upload the unit cell in an appropriate visualization program that allows to generate supercells (VESTA, ADF-GUI, ...).
+To build our 4.2 nm sided cubic CsPbBr_3 nanocrystal, we need to generate a 8x8x8 supercell from the cubic CsPbBr_3 unit cell.
+The choice of the nanocrystal dimension is usually a compromise between the computational cost of the follow-up calculations and the necessity to provide a realistic description of the QD of interest.

-In our specific case (i.e. cubic CsPbBr_3 capped by oleate molecules), the available experimental data from the synthesis of the QDs shows that the crystalline framework terminates with the Cs-Br layer.
+In our specific case (i.e. cubic CsPbBr_3 capped by oleate molecules), the available experimental data combined with computational models have shown that the nanocrystal core is terminated by (100) facets with the Cs-Br layer.
 We thus manually deleted the external Pb-Br layers from the supercell so that its ending layers were the Cs-Br ones.
 This is a fairly common procedure used to adapt the crystal framework to mimick the experimentally obtained inorganic cores.

 It is now necessary to ensure that the newly built supercell is neutral.
 Calculating the charge of a supercell is fairly easy, since it can be done by counting its atoms and summing their charges.
 In our CsPbBr_3 supercell, for example, we used our visualization program to count: